Postdoctoral Physician Scientist Training

 Department of Radiation Oncology

-Residents with an interest in an intensive and collaborative research experience can complete a longitudinal pathway as follows:
+The Department of Radiology has an NIH T32 training grant with openings for four trainees per year, including two MD positions.
+Radiology residents with an interest in an intensive and collaborative research experience can participate in this longitudinal pathway as follows:

 • Years 1 and 2: residents work with a mentorship committee to identify a suitable mentor and develop research ideas while completing routine clinical rotations